 Please do not email me about this event.
 If you still have questions about tickets or dates, contact the event organisers directly.

 Yi Peng Festival v Mae Jo Lantern Release

-Both events are wonderful to experience in person.
+Both events are impressive to experience in person.
 The Yi Peng Festival is easier to plan for because dates are known well in advance whereas that isn’t the case for the Mae Jo lantern release.

 Buying sky lanterns at Mae Jo

 The event organisers only allow sky lanterns that have been purchased inside the event grounds.
 The ‘Dhamma Chai’ lanterns that are on sale from the organisers are more expensive (around 100 Baht) than lanterns you can buy elsewhere.
 However, they are specifically designed for the event by Tudongkasatan Lanna and the Electricity Authority of Thailand (EGAT).
 Made using a bamboo frame and recycled paper, they adhere to fire regulations and won’t short-circuit power lines if they land on them.
 Organisers say money raised from the sale of the official ‘Dhamma Chai’ lanterns supports humanitarian and religious activities.
 If you buy lanterns from outside you will not be allowed to bring them into the event grounds.